explaingit

 USE CASE 1

-Monitor CPU, memory, and disk usage across multiple home lab servers from a single dashboard.
+Monitor CPU, memory, disk, and network usage across multiple servers from a single web dashboard.

 USE CASE 2